Trying to get the dog pee smell out of your carpet is a frustrating task that comes with being a dog owner.

 Professional Carpet Cleaning Services

-While home remedies can work on light stains on your carpet, pet owners who experience frequent accidents from their canines might need to bring out the big guns.
+While home remedies can work on light stains and smells on your carpet, pet owners who experience frequent accidents from their canines might need to bring out the big guns.

 CLICK HERE to find a Sears carpet cleaning professional in your area.